Gallery 1

 The good stuff was behind the counter.

-Me eating between record shops on 42nd Street, circa '64 OR '65
+Me eating between record shops on 42nd Street, circa '64 or '65

 d205